 Earlier this year, we awarded $4 million in Tribal Wildlife Grants to 23 Tribes in 14 states.
 Through this program, more than $60 million has provided support for more than 360 conservation projects administered by participating federally recognized Tribes.

-Tribes have stood shoulder-to-shoulder with us to achieve the successful recovery of many imperiled species.
+Tribes have been at our side in the successful recovery of many imperiled species.

 |Arizona Fish & Wildlife Conservation Office employee and White Mountain Apache Tribal member Daniel Parker sits with a very young Sen. John McCain at an annual "Fish Camp" at Christmas Tree Lake (managed as a trophy Apache trout fishery) on the Fort Apache Indian Reservation.
 Credit: USFWS|

-The Nez Perce were integral to returning gray wolves to the Northern Rocky Mountains in Idaho.
+The Nez Perce played an important role in returning gray wolves to the Northern Rocky Mountains in Idaho.

 We are working with the Penobscot Indian Nation and many others in the Northeast on one of the largest river restoration projects in the country.
 The work will open more than 1,000 miles of native habitat on Maine’s Penobscot River for federally listed Atlantic salmon and other aquatic species for the public to enjoy.